Outpatient commitment: Preventive use

 Outpatient commitment is used in some countries to prevent relapse of mental disorders, as many mental disorders are episodic in nature (for example bipolar disorder or schizophrenia) and it can be difficult to predict whether a mental disorder will reoccur.
 Some countries use outpatient commitment for first episode psychosis (FEP).

 Implementation

 Discussions of "outpatient commitment" began in the psychiatry community in the 1980s following deinstitutionalization, a trend that led to the widespread closure of public psychiatric hospitals and resulted in the discharge of large numbers of people with mental illness to the community.

 Europe

 Denmark

 Denmark introduced outpatient commitment in 2010 with the Mental Health Act (Lov om anvendelse af tvang i psykiatrien).

 Germany

 In Germany, CTOs were resumed in 2015 (formerly only for forensic psychiatry).

 Laws regarding implementations are distincts between lander.

 France

 The CTOs are renewed every month.
-They were introduced under Nicolas Sarkosy presidency.
+They were introduced under Nicolas Sarkozy presidency.
 Persons committed are registered on a national file accessible by police, even if they are not suspected of breaking the law.